HectorMacassa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-james bond - this script gives the owner and group no permission,the user gets all permission 9-john_doe - this scrip gives the following permissions -rwxr-x-wx 10-mirror_permissions - this script that mirrors the mode of the source file
+8-james bond - this script gives the owner and group no permission,the user gets all permission 9-john_doe - this scrip gives the following permissions -rwxr-x-wx 10-mirror_permissions - this script that mirrors the mode of the source file 11-directories_permission - this script changes the permissins of sub directories in the current directory